alexyy802/waifucord/docs/migrating.rst

 **Added**

-- :class:`Attachment` to represent a discord attachment.
+- :class:`Attachment` to represent a senpai attachment.
 - :class:`CategoryChannel` to represent a channel category.
 - :attr:`VoiceChannel.members` for fetching members connected to a voice channel.
 - :attr:`TextChannel.members` for fetching members that can see the channel.